2002 Illinois elections: State Senate

 All 59 of the seats of the Illinois Senate were up for election in 2002, as this election followed a redistricting.
 Control of the Illinois Senate was flipped from Republican to Democratic.
 Republicans had been in control of the State Senate since 1993, having captured a majority from the 1992 election.

 State House of Representatives

 All of the seats in the Illinois House of Representatives were up for election in 2002.
-Democrats retained control of the Illinois House of Representatives, which they had held since 1997, having won a majority in the 1996 election.
+Democrats retained control of the House, which they had held since 1997, having won a majority in the 1996 election.
+Republican Leader Lee Daniels had resigned as Chair of the Illinois GOP in July, but maintained his position as Minority Leader in the House until after the 2002 elections.
+Madigan continued as Speaker and Democratic chair after the elections.

 Judicial elections

 Multiple judicial positions were up for election in 2002.

 Local elections

 Local elections were held.
 These included county elections, such as the Cook County elections.